 It is essential to be aware of certain limitations associated with this visa, particularly concerning access to public funds:

 The fees for an Ancestry Dependant visa are the same as for the main applicant.
-Therefore, a fee of £637 is payable by each dependant that is applying from overseas, or £1,258 for each dependant that is applying within the UK.
+Therefore, a fee of £682 is payable by each dependent who is applying from overseas, or £1,321 for each dependent who is applying within the UK.

 In addition to the application fees, there are also other fees associated with the application process: